josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 - `<a sveltekit:noscroll`> prevents SvelteKit from resetting the scroll position to the top of the new page.
 This is usually undesirable on websites, but may be more intuitive in some app situations.

-### Page transitions
+### Implement page transitions

 If you want to get fancy, adding a page transition in SvelteKit is pretty simple!

-To start, inside our layout, we'll need to tap into `load` to grab the current route, so we can react to it.

-We'll pass that route as a prop to the main script, and import `fade` from the [Svelte transition](https://svelte.dev/tutorial/transition) library.
+Let's look at the code, then we'll go over each part of it.

 ```svelte
 <!-- __layout.svelte -->